ibitcy/react-stores/README.md

 ### Use includeKeys in useStore

-You can prevent an unnecessary update calls with `includeKeys` passed to useStore.
+You can prevent unnecessary update calls with `includeKeys` passed to the `useStore`.
-In this case event calls a [areSimilar function](https://github.com/ibitcy/react-stores/blob/master/src/compare.ts) to compare previous state and next state uses only keys witch you pass into `includeKeys`.
+In this case, events calls the [areSimilar function](https://github.com/ibitcy/react-stores/blob/master/src/compare.ts) to compare previous state and next state uses only keys witch you pass into `includeKeys`.

 ```typescript
 // You call setState each time when storeState changes even if storeState.mapOfObjects does not exist